-I must admit to a creepy obsession with and an uncanny skill at reading the tarot, since I was 12 years old.
-My father found me one evening in the basement of our 1800s house (I remember it was a tall rectangle of brick that listed a little to its right.
-In a previous life, it had been a hospital for the mentally insane); the basement light was out and I was at a little wooden table reading tarot cards by the light of 100 candles; well, all the candles I could find in the house, anyway…red wax dripping everywhere, like a crime scene.
+I’ll admit to a long-lasting obsession with, and an uncanny skill at, reading the tarot; it began when I was 12 years old, in the dark unfinished basement of a 19th-century Italianate brick house (originally a sanitarium and hospital for consumption patients), in an old mountain town in Colorado’s “high country”.
+My father found me one evening in 1979 in the basement of the house (I remember the house as a tall rectangle of brick that listed a little to the left).
+He had come down for some coal for the stove, when he found me; the basement light was out and I was at a little wooden table, reading tarot cards, by the light of 100 candles; well, all the candles I could find in the house, anyway…white, red, green, black, and purple wax dripping everywhere.

 He was always a bit leery of me, my father.

 I would invite neighbor kids and interested relatives into my “reading room” and tell them their fortunes.
 I took it way too seriously, I suppose, at 12.
-I was popular in school, though.
-People want to know their future.
-They can’t resist it; anymore than a moth can resist a flame.
+For some weird reason I never understood, I was popular at school.
+So, when word got out that That new dark-curly-haired kid dabbled in Ouija, told ghostly tales after dark by candlelight, and led Light as a Feather, Stiff as a Board games, I started gathering a little cult following.
+People want to know their future, being innately drawn to our shared Pagan roots.
+We cannot resist witchery, anymore than a moth can resist a flame.

 Photo right: The “back half” of the basement.
 The furnace has been removed.
 The square of bright light is the open coal shute.